Rohit27698/EHR-Event-Scheduler-UI/README.md

 # Event App

-A simple Event App to help you organize your tasks and stay productive.
+A simple Event App to help you organize your Event and stay productive.

 ## Features